Parents sue father accused of hiding Kristin Smart’s body

 The father and son were arrested last week after investigators said they found “biological evidence” indicating Smart had been buried under Ruben Flores’ deck behind his home in nearby Arroyo Grande and was recently moved, according to a court document.

-The suit seeks unspecified damages for intentionally causing emotional distress by helping his son cover up the crime.
+The lawsuit seeks unspecified damages for intentionally causing emotional distress by helping his son cover up the crime.
 It said Flores got help moving the body from two unnamed accomplices who will later be added as defendants in the case.

-“Had Kristin’s remains not been hidden, re-hidden and then moved yet again, it is reasonably likely (her parents) could have been reunited with the remains of their daughter and would have been permitted the opportunity to conduct a burial service at which their daughter could be laid to rest in a place of honor and dignity, as opposed to the present circumstances where their daughter’s body was discarded like human garbage,” the suit said.
+“Had Kristin’s remains not been hidden, re-hidden and then moved yet again, it is reasonably likely (her parents) could have been reunited with the remains of their daughter and would have been permitted the opportunity to conduct a burial service at which their daughter could be laid to rest in a place of honor and dignity, as opposed to the present circumstances where their daughter’s body was discarded like human garbage,” the lawsuit said.

 Attorney James Murphy Jr. did not say how he learned about when the body was moved.